dikshitajena/Hospitality-Management-Analysis-AtliQ-Grands/README.md

 3. Data Investigation (SQL)

 First used Power Pivot in Excel to create data model and do initial level investigation.
 Used MySQL Workbench to run investigative queries — total revenue, occupancy %, cancellation rate, city-wise and property-wise performance, platform and room category analysis.
+The SQL script for the following is [here](hospitality-atliQ.sql).

 4. Data Modeling (Power BI)